The pandemic continues to cause unprecedented disruption across industries worldwide.

-According to the estimates by IMARC Group, the global remote patient monitoring market is expected to witness a CAGR of 11.80% from 2021 to 2026.
+According to the estimates by IMARC Group, the global remote patient monitoring market is expected to exhibit strong growth during 2021 to 2026.

 The rising prevalence of cardiovascular diseases, particularly among the geriatric population who are more susceptible to chronic conditions, represents one of the key drivers for the global remote patient monitoring market.